-Available on Observe plans.
+Observe Scale plan.
 Book a call with our Sales team, to learn more about Scale plan features.

-The console tracking feature captures JavaScript console errors that your users are experiencing during a session.
-You can view console errors alongside a recording playback and zoom out to view a trend or other recordings of the same error occurring to see if there's a more widespread issue.
+The console tracking feature captures JavaScript console errors that your users are experiencing during a session and lets you view them alongside a recording playback or zoom out to view a trend.
 By applying an Error filter, you can also refine your session data based on console errors.
-This enables you to identify issues on your site, investigate the cause, and prioritize a fix.

 - How to turn console tracking on and off